As an Amazon Associate and affiliate of other programs, I earn from qualifying purchases.

 Lawn Mower on a Table

 Most of us have an old wooden table lying around in the basement with nothing to do.
-Well, if you don’t have a shed or a tent for your mower, it’s time to put your old table to good use.
-As you see in the photos here, large tables are perfectly capable of accomodating lawn mowers.
+Well, if you don’t have a shed or a tent for your lawn mower, it’s time to put your old table to good use.
+As you see in the photos here, large tables are perfectly capable of accommodating lawn mowers.

 The good thing is, you won’t need a waterproof cover.
 Your lawn mower will already be inside and away from the harsh conditions.
 Besides, the table won’t need any maintenance, other than the regular cleaning every once in a while.